-- Month-to-date shipments in July 2020 were up approximately 2% compared to July 2019.
-Based on sales trends through July, the Company's full year 2020 sales volume outlook is a 4% to 7% decline compared to the prior year.
-The Company expects that third quarter 2020 sales volumes should be approximately flat to down slightly compared to the third quarter of 2019.
-The outlook for both the full year and third quarter shipments has been normalized for the sale of ANZ as of July 31, 2020. - The Company continues to operate under a set of capital allocation guiding principles amid the pandemic.
+- Based on sales trends through late October, the Company's full year 2020 sales volume outlook is a 3% to 5% decline compared to the prior year.
+The Company expects that fourth quarter 2020 sales volumes should be approximately flat to up slightly compared to the fourth quarter of 2019.
+The outlook for both the full year and fourth quarter shipments has been normalized for the sale of ANZ as of July 31, 2020. - The Company continues to operate under a set of capital allocation guiding principles amid the pandemic.
 First, the Company intends to maximize its cash flow.
-To support this, the Company will align supply with demand and limit capital spending to normal maintenance investment and MAGMA.
+To support this, the Company will continue to align supply with demand and limit capital spending to normal maintenance investment and MAGMA.
 Second, the Company intends to preserve its strong liquidity supported by positive cash flow.
-Total committed liquidity, including cash-on-hand as well as undrawn availability on committed lines of credit, remained strong through July 2020.
+Total committed liquidity, including cash-on-hand as well as undrawn availability on committed lines of credit, remained strong through late October 2020.
 The Company intends to maintain its liquidity at or above \$1.25 billion at each quarter end of 2020.
-Third, the Company intends to manage its net debt (total debt less cash) to be at or below 2019 levels by year-end 2020. - Despite headwinds from the pandemic, the Company continues to focus on long-term value creation including its turnaround initiatives, footprint optimization efforts, divestiture of its Australia and New Zealand operations, MAGMA deployment and resolution of legacy asbestos liabilities. - The Company is actively monitoring the impact of the COVID-19 outbreak, which will negatively impact its business and results of operations in 2020 and potentially beyond.
+Third, the Company intends to manage its net debt (total debt less cash) to be at or below 2019 levels by year-end 2020. - Despite headwinds from the pandemic, the Company continues to focus on long-term value creation including its turnaround initiatives, footprint optimization efforts, tactical divestitures, MAGMA deployment and resolution of legacy asbestos liabilities. - The Company is actively monitoring the impact of the COVID-19 outbreak, which will negatively affect its business and results of operations in 2020 and potentially beyond.
 The extent to which the Company's operations will be impacted by the outbreak will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning the severity of the outbreak and actions by government authorities to contain the outbreak or treat its impact, among other things.

-Items excluded from Reportable Segment Totals
+Items Excluded from Reportable Segment Totals